heisenberg141/PingPong-On-Arduino/README.md

 # PingPong-On-Arduino
-This is A simple PingPong game implemented on Arduino and 16 x 2 LCD.I am using pushbuttons for controlling the paddles.
+This is A simple PingPong game implemented on Arduino and 16 x 2 LCD.
+I am using pushbuttons for controlling the paddles.
 # About the project:
 This project uses Arduino UNO and a 16x2 LCD to implement ping pong game.
 It is a two player game and its aim is to score 5 points.